-The “Flipped Adult Education” project FADE-in takes a look at the horizon of educational developments and takes in account the innovation of the last ten years.
+The “Flipped Adult Education” project FADE-in takes a look at the horizon of educational developments and takes into account the innovation of the last ten years.
 This causes to shift the training methods and training activities.
 Simple onsite teaching courses or technology enhanced blended learning courses must be brought to the state of the art.

 This idea, consistently thought through to the end, leads to active teaching, a contemporary approach with self-determined learners, the use of multimedia and a change in the roles of trainers and learners.
 The trainer will act more as a facilitator of the learning, the learners will use technology to create self-directed learning.
 The consortium calls this a flipping of learning following the ideas on Jon Bergmann, published in his book Flipped Learning 2.0 (addressing Vocational Education and Training).

 For Adult Education (EA) flipped concepts do not exist and are not yet published.
 Therefore, the consortium of four completely different AE providers is going to develop these concepts in a versatile way and to publish the findings in an eBook (as OER to contribute to open education).